Okay, bad news first if you want to write Facebook posts for increased engagement:

 Okay, it’s time to bow to the reality:

-2019 is the year of video content.
+It’s been said that this year is the year of video content.
 According to Livestream, Facebook Live is what most users enjoy watching; a social media marketer, you can’t ignore this trend for growing your brand.

 Taking into account the psychology behind Facebook likes, you might want to include different types of interactive content to your social media marketing strategy, as it can influence both organic reach and engagement rate.
 This will undoubtedly help you publish Facebook posts for increased engagement.